 Darcy and The Place’s featured artists repurpose raw materials into something new and useful to reduce the number of objects going to the landfill.
 When you visit The Place on PCH you will find a variety of art pieces and items for sale from plants, welded projects, pottery, unique vintage objects, paintings, greeting cards, and more.
 Most of the art has been made by either Darcy and his team or by artists that come to SLO CAL to create art for the shop.
 Darcy has many different artists come from all over the world to create art for the shop, helping change up the products regularly.

 Visitors and locals enjoy stopping by The Place to see new finds each time they stop by.
 Many visitors also love taking classes in the relaxing SLO CAL weather.
-There’s nothing like working on a project with the view of the Pacific Ocean while feeling the cool breeze around you.
+There’s nothing like working on a project with a view of the Pacific Ocean while feeling the cool breeze around you.
 It provides a very comfortable and healing experience that many visitors yearn for when visiting.

 Art is great for all people to get into because it is always different and can be undefinable.